- Why do I want to do this?

 - How does connecting my iGive cause to Facebook get more supporters shopping?

-iGive can make automatic posts to your Facebook Fan Page or Facebook Group as the page itself, telling your followers to signup and support your cause through iGive; it can post shopping activity to your page to reaffirm that behavior and encourage other supporters to do so; it can post when your cause is receiving a check from iGive and more.
+iGive can make automatic posts to your Facebook Fan Page as the page itself, telling your followers to signup and support your cause through iGive; it can post shopping activity to your page to reaffirm that behavior and encourage other supporters to do so; it can post when your cause is receiving a check from iGive and more.
 These posts & their frequency (which you control) reaffirm iGive with your followers as a way to help your cause.

 - What do we mean by a Fan Page?

-A Facebook Fan page is NOT the same thing as a Facebook account/profile.
+A Facebook Fan page is NOT the same thing as a personal Facebook account/profile.
 A Facebook account/profile belongs to one person (well, one email address anyway), and is presumably managed and used by one person.

 - How does this whole thing work?

 It's pretty simple really and we walk you through the whole process.
 Some stuff occurs on the iGive.com website and some of it occurs on Facebook.
 The stuff on Facebook we have no control over; they require that you provide the necessary permissions to make these connections and unfortunately make you go through several clicks to get it done.
 But, that said, once you are done and connected, we can help you grow your iGive supporter base and get your donations on the move.

 IMPORTANT NOTE: You MUST be an administrator, in Facebook, for the charity Facebook Fan page.
 That means that the email address you use to log into Facebook must be an administrator for the Fan page.
 If you aren't an administrator for the Fan page, you will not be able to set this up.